-Fig. 4.
-ROC curves: spectral approach.
+Fig. 5.
+ROC curves: Supervised approach

-ORFs in this study) of the yeast.
-The predicted network enabled us to make new biological inferences not only about unknown protein interactions, but also about missing enzymes in biochemical pathways.
-As an example, there is a missing enzyme (EC:2.4.1.141) between EC:2.7.8.15 and EC:2.4.1.142 in the N-glycans biosynthesis pathway (Fig. 7).
+The validity of the supervised method being confirmed by these experiments, we then conducted a comprehensive prediction of protein network for all the proteins (6059 ORFs in this study) of the yeast.
+The predicted network enabled us to make new biological inferences about unknown protein interactions, but also about missing enzymes in biochemical pathways.
+As an example, there is a missing enzyme (EC:2.4.1.141) between EC:2.7.8.15 and EC:2.4.1.142 in the N-Glycans biosynthesis pathway (see Figure 7).
 From the predicted protein network with a threshold set to 0.6, we regard YPL207W and YGL010W as candidates for the missing enzyme, because they have high scores with both EC:2.7.8.15 and EC:2.4.1.142.
-According to the annotation, they are hypothetical proteins, and the other high-scoring proteins are glycosyltransferase.
+According to the annotation, they are hypothetical proteins, and the other high scoring proteins are glycosyltransferase.
 Therefore, we can guess that they might work as an enzyme catalyzing the chemical reaction.
-Of course, such inference can be applied to missing enzymes in other pathways also.
-The results of the whole protein network predicted can be obtained from the author's website (http://web. kuicr.kyoto-u.ac.jp/~yoshi/ismb04/).
+Of course, such inference can be applied to missing enzymes in other pathways.
+The results of the whole protein network predicted can be obtained from the author's website (http://web.kuicr.kyoto-u.ac.jp/~yoshi/ismb04/).